manuelreina99/PruebaGitDesarrollo/README.md

 modificaciones
-1 se han añadido indentaciones y llaves en los if y else if 2 se han añadido constantes final
+1 se han añadido indentaciones y llaves en los if y else if 2 se han añadido constantes final.